Dental caries (non-human)

 Dental caries, also known as tooth decay, is uncommon among companion animals.
 The bacteria Streptococcus mutans and Streptococcus sanguis cause dental caries by metabolising sugars.
-Prehistoric primates eating fruit suffer from cavities.
+Prehistoric primates eating fruit suffered from cavities.

 The term feline cavities is commonly used to refer to feline odontoclastic resorptive lesions, however, saccharolytic acid-producing bacteria (the same responsible for Dental plaque) are not involved in this condition.

 In dogs

 Although rarely seen in cats, the incidence of caries in dogs has been estimated at 5%.
 Dogs are less likely than humans to have tooth decay due to the very high pH of dog saliva, which prevents an acidic environment from forming and the subsequent demineralization of enamel which would occur.

 Symptoms

-Even if dental caries in dogs gets often recognized very late there are some symptoms that could adumbrate an infestation.
-Reddened and swollen of gum or its decline could be symptoms for dental caries as well as bloody saliva.
-Other signs for an infestation are like humans.
+Dental caries in dogs are often recognized very late but there are some symptoms that could indicate tooth decay.
+Red, swollen, or receding gums and bloody saliva could be symptoms of dental caries.
+Other signs of decay are similar to humans.
 This includes a discolouration of teeth, an accumulation of calculus and halitosis.
-Furthermore, one-sided chewing, an increase of scratching in the face and renunciation of solid food could be signs for dental caries.
+One-sided chewing, increased scratching of the face and avoidance of solid food could also be signs of dental caries.